King’s Help Center Guided Help Experiment

 Part of the perks of working at King is the freedom to experiment and innovate.

-As part of the Player Support Tech one of our products was the Help Centre inside every King game with lots of topics and information.
+As part of the Player Support Tech team one of our products was the Help Centre inside every King game with lots of topics and information.

 In one of those experimentation periods I came up with the idea to offer our content in a different way.